A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 GM Financial

-For General Motors, GM Financial is the captive finance arm of the company.
+For General Motors, GM Financial is the company’s captive finance arm.

 The subsidiary provides loans and credit facilities to retail and commercial customers.

-As a result, GM Financial derives the majority of its revenue from finance income and does not have any activities related to automobile manufacturing.
+As a result, GM Financial derives most of its revenue from finance income and has no activities related to automobile manufacturing.

 For this reason, the portion of revenue from GM Financial is excluded during the measurement of GM’s automotive revenue and gross margin.